-- 1. An integrated orphan drug company, focusing on late-stage development for commercialization
+1. An integrated orphan drug company, focusing on late-stage development for commercialization

-- 2. Emcitate[®]
+2. Emcitate[®]

-- Clinical development program
+- MCT8-deficiency and clinical experience with Emcitate

+- Regulatory pathway to submissions in EU and US

 - Commercial opportunity

 - 3. Aladote[®]

-- Clinical development program
+- Paracetamol/Acetaminophen overdose and clinical experience with Aladote

+- Regulatory pathway to submissions in EU and US

 - Commercial opportunity

-- 4. The orphan drug segment and path to market
+- 4. The orphan drug segment

 - 5. Summary

 - A. Appendix